 Even though I run a newsletter called Growth Investor, I’ll be the first to tell you that long-term investing success is all about balance.
-While growth stocks may be more fun, also having some surefire security will feel good in the long term.
-And even in the short term, it will feel good if things get dicey.
+While growth stocks may be more fun, having some surefire security names also will feel good in the long-term.
+And even in the short-term, it will feel good if things get dicey.

-These seven utility stocks with juicy dividends fit that bill and all are Portfolio Grader “buy” rated.
+These seven utility stocks with juicy dividends fit that bill, and they all are Portfolio Grader “buy” rated.

 Utility Stocks to Buy: Dominion Energy (D)